100 Deities Puja and Ceremony to Liberate Dead Beings

 View this announcement as a PDF in the following languages:

 Following the completion of Thugdam, Rinpoche’s sacred remains (kudung) have been placed in the old temple in Bylakuppe for his disciples to offer their respects.
-Rinpoche’s first 7th-day observance falls on Wednesday, December 11, 2024 during which the monastery’s rinpoches, khenpos, lamas and monks will perform the 100 Deities Peaceful and Wrathful Offering Prayer.
+Rinpoche’s 7th-day observances fall on Wednesdays, beginning December 11, 2024, during which the monastery’s rinpoches, khenpos, lamas and monks will perform the 100 Deities Peaceful and Wrathful Offering Prayer.

 For those disciples wishing to visit H.E.
 Choeje Ayang Rinpoche’s monastery, Thupten Shedrub Jangchub Ling, in South India, the following information will be helpful.
 Download the PDF version Travel to Bylakuppe.